HealthStream (HSTM)

 AI Analysis | Feedback

-Robert A. Frist Jr., Chief Executive Officer and Chairman
+Robert A. Frist, Jr., Chief Executive Officer and Chairman of the Board

 Scott A. Roberts, Chief Financial Officer and Senior Vice President, Accounting and Finance

-Scott A. Roberts joined HealthStream in 2002 and held various roles within the Finance and Accounting Department before being promoted to Vice President, Accounting and Finance in 2015.
-He was appointed Interim Chief Financial Officer in February 2019 and subsequently named Chief Financial Officer and Senior Vice President, Accounting and Finance in September 2019.
-In his current role, Mr. Roberts leads all of HealthStream's financial functions, including accounting, audit, financial reporting, treasury management, and corporate finance.
-He is a Certified Public Accountant who previously worked at Ernst & Young and earned a Bachelor of Business Administration degree in Accounting from Middle Tennessee State University.
+Scott A. Roberts joined HealthStream in 2002.
+He progressed through several roles within the Finance and Accounting Department before being promoted to Vice President, Accounting and Finance in January 2015.
+He was appointed Interim Chief Financial Officer in February 2019 and officially named Chief Financial Officer and Senior Vice President, Accounting and Finance in September 2019.
+In his current role, Mr. Roberts is responsible for overseeing all of the Company's financial functions, including accounting, audit, financial reporting, treasury management, and corporate finance.
+He holds a Bachelor of Business Administration degree in Accounting from Middle Tennessee State University.

-Michael Collier, Executive Vice President, Corporate Strategy, Development, and Operations
+Michael M. Collier, Executive Vice President, Corporate Strategy, Development and Operations

 AI Analysis | Feedback